sindresorhus/public-ip/readme.md

 Type: `number`\
 Default: `5000`

-The time in milliseconds until a request is considered timed out.
+The time in milliseconds until the operation is considered timed out.
+This applies to the entire operation, not individual requests.

 ### IpNotFoundError